GregOriol/PushFTP/README.md

 Best used with CI setups (Jenkins, GitLab, Travis, ...).

-Puscha actually uses [Flysytem](http://flysystem.thephpleague.com) underneath, so many more adapters than FTP/SFTP could be available for the target: Azure, AWS S3, DigitalOcean Spaces, Dropbox, Rackspace, WebDAV, ZipArchive, ...
+Puscha actually uses [Flysytem](http://flysystem.thephpleague.com) underneath, so many more adapters than SFTP/FTP could be available for the target: Azure, AWS S3, DigitalOcean Spaces, Dropbox, Rackspace, WebDAV, ZipArchive, ...

-Puscha can also deploy to multiple targets at the same time.
+Puscha can deploy to multiple targets at the same time.

 NB: Puscha is a major refactoring of [PushFTP](https://github.com/GregOriol/PushFTP)